-A key word in the above definition is 'repeated'.
+A key words in the above definition are in bold.
 Bullying is not an isolated one-off incident, no matter how unpleasant, offensive or hurtful that may be.
 Often, when bullied, it may also be difficult for the 'victim' to defend themselves - there may be an imbalance of power including more than one person displaying the bullying behaviour.